taocpp/PEGTL/doc/Rule-Reference.md

 Unaligned memory is no problem on x86 compatible processors; on some other architectures like ARM an unaligned access will crash the application.

-In the following descriptions a Unicode code point is considered *valid* when it is in the range `0` to `0x10ffff`, and the parameter N stands for the size of the encoding of a single Unicode code point, i.e.
+In the following descriptions a Unicode code point is considered *valid* when it is in the range `0` to `0x10ffff`.
+The parameter N stands for the size of the encoding of the next Unicode code point in the input, i.e.

-* for the multi-byte-sequence-aware UTF-8 rules a value of 1, 2, 3 or 4,
+* for UTF-8 the rules are multi-byte-sequence-aware and N is either 1, 2, 3 or 4,
-* for the surrogate-pair-aware UTF-16 rules a value of either 2 or 4,
+* for UTF-16 the rules are surrogate-pair-aware and N is either 2 or 4, and
-* for UTF-32 always 4.
+* for UTF-32 everything is simple and N is always 4.

 Following what appears to be "best" practice for UTF-16, it is *not* an error when a code unit in the range `0xd800` to `0xdfff` is encountered outside of a valid surrogate pair!